Squash Pest Control - Rodent Control

 If you’re struggling with a rodent control problem in the Pierce County, WA area, then Squash Pest Control is here to help.
 At Squash Pest Control, we’ve learned how to handle rodents efficiently and quickly, so that they’re never a problem for you or your family again.
 We’ll tell you all about our removal methods, which vary, based on your preferences and circumstances, in just a moment.
 But for now, let’s talk a bit about the tell-tale signs of a rodent infestation, as well as the potential risks.

 First things first, what are mice and rats doing in your home?

-Mice and rats tend to be a pretty serious concern in the Seattle areas, with rodent populations steeply on the rise.
+Mice and rats tend to be a pretty serious concern in the Pierce County areas, with rodent populations steeply on the rise.
 It’s fairly easy to understand what a mouse or a rat is doing in your home – much like any other creature, the rodent in question is merely looking for food, water, and shelter.
-And since urban homes are excellent sources of all three, it’s easy to understand why so many people in Seattle are having rodent issues.
+And since urban homes are excellent sources of all three, it’s easy to understand why so many people in Pierce County are having rodent issues.

 How do you know you’ve got a mouse or a rat?

 Well, by far the most obvious way to identify a rodent as the cause of your problem, is spotting one in your home.
 However, rodents are known as fairly clever creatures and have the good sense to stay out of sight, as much as they can, particularly during the daytime.
 So it’s quite likely that even if your home has received such an unwelcome visitor, you won’t see it.
 So you need to look for other infestation signs, such as:

 - Musky Smell – a rodent infestation is typically characterized by a sort of musky, unpleasant smell that tends to intensify as the rodent population in your home grows.
 Alternatively, you might pick up a rotting smell, if a rodent has gone and died inside your home.
 It’s important to act fast if that’s the case because the dead rodent is likely to attract other unwanted wildlife.